ryasmi/tag/readme.md

 [![Dev Dependencies](https://david-dm.org/ryansmith94/tag/dev-status.svg?style=flat)](/package.json)
 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/ryansmith94/tag?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-If you have a bug, enhancement, or question you can post it in the issues, however, please see the [contributing.md](/contributing.md) file before doing so.
+If you have a bug, enhancement, or question you can post it in the issues, however, please see the [contribution guidelines](/contributing.md) before doing so.
 You may also ask questions and chat on [Gitter](https://gitter.im/ryansmith94/tag).

 ## Users
 Documentation can be found in the [docs](/docs) directory.
 Please see below for instructions on how to [download](#download) and [use](#use) tag.